 - 1. Current guidelines offer a clear prescription for measuring direct investment (DI) in and by collective investment institutions (CIIs).
-Nevertheless, the guidelines also acknowledge the possibility of practical and conceptual difficulties with this treatment and characterize the suggested guidance as "debatable."3 - 2.
-Paragraph 570 of the OECD Benchmark Definition of Foreign Direct Investment, fourth edition 2008 (BD4) defines Clls4 as "incorporated investment companies and investment trusts, as well as unincorporated undertakings (such as mutual funds or unit trusts), that invest in financial assets (mainly marketable securities and bank deposits) and/or nonfinancial assets using the funds collected from investors by means of issuing shares/units (other than equity)."
-The paragraph goes on to recommend that when an investor in one economy acquires at least 10 percent of the voting power in a Cll in another economy, this investment should be regarded as Dl.
-Similarly, when a Cll owns at least 10 percent of the voting power of a nonresident entity, this relationship should also be considered as Dl. - 3.
+Nevertheless, the guidelines also acknowledge the possibility of practical and conceptual difficulties with this treatment and characterize the suggested guidance as "debatable."2 - 2.
+Paragraph 570 of the OECD Benchmark Definition of Foreign Direct Investment, fourth edition 2008 (BD4) defines Clls3 as "incorporated investment companies and investment trusts, as well as unincorporated undertakings (such as mutual funds or unit trusts), that invest in financial assets (mainly marketable securities and bank deposits) and/or nonfinancial assets using the funds collected from investors by means of issuing shares/units (other than equity)."
+The paragraph goes on to recommend that when an investor in one economy acquires at least 10 percent of the voting power in a CII in another economy, this investment should be regarded as DI.
+Similarly, when a CII owns at least 10 percent of the voting power of a nonresident entity, this relationship should also be considered as DI. - 3.
 The significance of CIIs in countries' DI statistics is difficult to quantify.
-In a survey of WGIIS member countries conducted in May 2016, 12 countries indicated that they cover CIIs in their DI
+In a survey of WGIIS member countries conducted in May 2016, 12 countries indicated that they cover CIIs in their DI statistics as direct investment enterprises, 17 countries did not, and 3 countries covered them only partially.4

-1 Prepared by Paul Feuvrier (Banque Centrale du Luxembourg), Fernando Lemos (Banco Central do Brasil), Ray Mataloni, and Jessica Hanson (US Bureau of Economic Analysis), Carmen Picon-Aguilar (European Central Bank), and Piet Swart (South African Reserve Bank).
+1 Prepared by Paul Feuvrier (Banque Centrale du Luxembourg), Fernando Lemos (Banco Central do Brasil), Ray Mataloni (US Bureau of Economic Analysis), Carmen Picon-Aguilar (European Central Bank), and Piet Swart (South African Reserve Bank).